Alperton tube station: Design

 Like other stations such as Sudbury Town and Sudbury Hill to the north and others that Holden designed elsewhere, and also for the east and west Piccadilly line extensions such as Acton Town and Oakwood, Alperton station features a tall block-like ticket hall rising above a low horizontal structure that contains station offices and shops.
 The brick walls of the ticket hall are punctuated with panels of clerestory windows and the structure is capped with a flat concrete slab roof.

 Alperton formerly shared with Greenford (on the Central line) the distinction of being one of the only two stations to have an escalator going up to the platforms.
 In 1955, an up escalator was installed to the eastbound platform.
 It had originally been used at the South Bank exhibition of the Festival of Britain.
 The escalator fell out of use in 1988, and its machine remains in place behind a wall.

 Services

-Alperton station is on the Uxbridge branch of the Piccadilly line between Sudbury Town to the west and Park Royal to the east.
+Alperton station is on the Uxbridge branch of the Piccadilly line in London fare zone 4.
+It is between Sudbury Town to the west and Park Royal to the east.

 The off-peak service in trains per hour (tph) is: